uccubecats/LEOPARDSAT-MagStabilization/README.md

 ## Starting the Simulation
 Running the simulation requires two steps:
-1. Enter your parameters into `param.yaml`.
+1. Enter your parameters into `src/parameters.yaml`.
-1. Begin the simulation by runing `src/main.py`, located in the top-level directory.
+1. Begin the simulation by runing `src/main.py`.

 ## Credits
 - Justin Panchula